aortic valve regurgitation usually depends on whether

 If you have any chest pain or pressure, fainting, or

 shortness of breath, be sure to tell your doctor right away.
-He or she will rely on you to report how you feel and how your symptoms are changing.
+He or she will rely on your report of how you feel and how your symptoms are changing.

 Medicines to manage